 - Most victims of trafficking in the U.S. are its citizens;

-- 1 in 7 runaway cases reported to the National Center for Missing and Exploited Children in 2018 were likely because of child recruiting for sex trafficking.
+- 1 in 7 runaway cases reported to the National Center for Missing and Exploited Children in 2018 was likely because of child recruiting for sex trafficking.

 Warning Signs That Tell a Child Is Sexually Trafficked

-If you notice a kid who behaves weird, or your child’s behavior has recently changed, this can be a sign of exploitation.
+If you notice a kid who behaves weirdly or your child’s behavior has recently changed, this can be a sign of exploitation.

 Victims of sex trafficking or predator abuse can exhibit these characteristics: